healthappproject14/healthappproject14.github.io/_pages/mission-vision.md

 <br>

 <center>
-With our project-based learning approach, teens are encouraged to get messy, and engage in the whole process of learning.
-At the end, they’ll come out with a completed projects they can speak to in personal and professional settings.
+With our project-based learning approach, teens are encouraged to get messy and engage in the whole process of learning.
+By the end of the program, they’ll come out with a completed projects they can speak to in personal and professional settings.
 </center>
 <br>